 Since 2004, she has also traveled — on NIGH’s behalf — to Austria, Belgium, Czech Republic, China, Denmark, Egypt, Finland, France, Germany, India, Japan, Malta, Norway, Qatar, Turkey, Switzerland, the UK and US, Venezuela and Zambia — to keynote for and attend international nursing meetings, regional briefings and related discussions — including for presentations: in 2008, at WHO’s AFRO Regional Nursing Meeting in Lusaka; in 2009, at WHO’s WPRO Nursing Meeting in Jinan, China; in 2011, via online keynote presentations and webinars for national nursing conferences in Jordan and the Philippines; and, in 2016, for the WHO Conference of Collaborating Centres for Nursing & Midwifery, in Glasgow, Scotland.

-Finally, to serve and connect with friends and neighbors at the community level, Dr. Beck is also an active member of the 'Yellowhead Trail' Chapter of Toastmasters and has served as a 2018-2019 Area Director for Toastmasters International's District 64.
-She is also active in her local Rotary community — serving as 2017-2019 District Chair of District 555 of International Inner Wheel, as well as active in the Neepawa Clubs of Inner Wheel and Rotary International.
+To serve and connect with friends and neighbours at the community level, Dr. Beck has also been an active member of the 'Yellowhead Trail' Chapter of Toastmasters and has served as a 2018-2019 Area Director for Toastmasters International's District 64.
+She has also been pro-active in the Rotary community — serving as 2017-2019 District Chair of District 555 of International Inner Wheel, and the 2015-2017 President of the Neepawa Inner Wheel Club, as well as an active member of the Neepawa Club of Rotary International.

 Photo from NIGH's archives.